Web accessibility allows everyone, including people with disabilities, to perceive, understand, navigate and interact with the Internet.

 Implementation of the Web Accessibility Directive

-In October 2018, the European Commission adopted two implementing decisions ensuring uniform conditions for the implementation of the Directive:
+In October 2018, the Commission adopted two implementing decisions ensuring uniform conditions for the implementation of the Directive:

 - Commission Implementing Decision (EU) 2018/1523 establishing a model accessibility statement